yiisoft/yii2/docs/guide/runtime-logging.md

 ### Message Formatting <a name="message-formatting"></a>

-Log targets export the filtered log messages in certain format.
+Log targets export the filtered log messages in a certain format.
 For example, if you install a log target of the class [[yii\log\FileTarget]], you may find a log message similar to the following in the `runtime/log/app.log` file: